adarshukla3005/Neural_style_transfer/README.md

-## Neural Style Transfer
+# Neural Style Transfer

-- This repository contains an implementation of Neural Style Transfer using TensorFlow and Keras.
-Neural Style Transfer is a technique that blends the content of one image with the style of another image to create a new, visually
+This repository contains an implementation of Neural Style Transfer using TensorFlow and Keras.
+Neural Style Transfer is a technique that blends the content of one image with the style of another image to create a new, visually appealing image.
-  appealing image.

-- Transfer a content image into the style of a style image.
+Transfer a content image into the style of a style image.

-- A pre-trained VGG19 model is employed as feature extactor of content and style of an image.
+A pre-trained VGG19 model is employed as a feature extractor of content and style of an image.

-- A weighted loss function of content loss, style loss, and total variation loss is used as the optimization objective.
+A weighted loss function of content loss, style loss, and total variation loss is used as the optimization objective.

-- Visualize the feature maps to choose content and style layers.
+Visualize the feature maps to choose content and style layers.

 ## Preview